Studsministern/pdf-to-png/README.md

 ## 🚀 Endpoints

+FastAPI autogenerates some documentation for endpoints at `/docs`, where it is also possible to manually test the endpoints.

 ### `POST /convert`

 Sending in a PDF-file will return the first page of the PDF as a PNG.